TouchDesigner/TouchEngine-UE-Samples/docs/samples.md

 The texture is distorted in the running TouchEngine and outputted back into Unreal, and applied to the material of a plane.

+### 04 - sRGB / RGB Compare

+This sample is meant to be used to compare textures when sent with different formats, color spaces, or applied with different materials.
+It's mainly useful to use multiple materials and compare pixel values for sRGB against linear textures.

 ## CHOPs

 > 💡 Users are invited to spend time looking at the (commented) blueprints for tips and tricks, and going through different approaches.